 ex (ek) + gen. "it is because [of him]" - of him.
 The preposition + gen. may be read to convey the grounds of the Corinthians present advantage "in Christ", as in the NIV, or the source, as in the RSV/NRSV, "he is the source of your life in Christ."

-en + dat. "in [Christ Jesus]" - Expressing space/sphere.
+en + dat. "in [Christ Jesus]" - Local, expressing space / sphere.
 This is always a difficult phrase to exegete since it can mean different things in different contexts.
 A locative sense (incorporation in / incorporative union) is to be preferred and that in relational terms.
-Because of our relationship in/with (in association with) Christ, we are saved.
+Because of our relationship in / with (in association with) Christ, we are saved.
 An instrumental sense is another possibility.
-In/by (by what Christ has done) we are saved.
+In / by (by what Christ has done) we are saved.
 The point here, of course, is that God is the agent acting through Christ.

-te "that is" - both and, and.
-It is often taken that this intensifying conjunction indicates that the three nouns, "righteousness, holiness and redemption", stand in apposition to the noun "wisdom", and describe different aspects of this "wisdom", as NIV.
+te kai "that is" - both and, and.
+The intensifying conjunction te indicates that the three nouns, "righteousness, holiness and redemption", stand in apposition to the noun "wisdom", describing different aspects of this "wisdom", as NIV.
 The conjunction kai serves to link the three nouns.
 It is possible though, that the conjunction te is only serving to add the three nouns to "wisdom" rather than exegete it, so Barclay, "God has made him our wisdom, our goodness, our way to holiness, our liberation."

 dikaiosunh (h) "our righteousness" - righteousness.
 Possibly either "righteousness", in the sense of Christ's ethical adherence to the law of God, which obedience is ours "in Christ", by grace through faith, or "justification", in the sense of Christ's right standing / approval in the sight of God, which approval is ours "in Christ", by grace through faith.
 It is unlikely here to mean moral goodness or character.

-aJgiasmoV (oV) "holiness" - Used in a religious sense; purity, sanctification.
+aJgiasmoV (oV) "holiness" - [and] holiness, sanctification.
+Used in a religious sense; being set-apart for God leading to purity, sanctification.

-apolutrwsiV (iV ewV) "redemption" - release from captivity.
+apolutrwsiV (iV ewV) "redemption" - [and] redemption, release from captivity.
 Jesus is the redeemed / saved / released remnant of Israel, and through our association with him we share in this salvation.

-If we have nothing to enable us to stand before God, other than the riches we possess in Christ, then let our "boast" (glory) be in the Lord.
+If there is nothing that enables us to stand before God, other than the riches we possess in Christ, then let our "boast" (glory) be in the Lord.
 The quote comes from Jeremiah 9:24.
 The point is simple enough, no believer can boast of any achievement (human wisdom, oratory, abilities, congregational success) since all that we are comes from Christ and him alone.
 Let us therefore, glory in him.

 iJna "therefore" - that.
 We are probably best to follow Lightfoot who argued that the hina clause is final (a purpose clause), "in order that", NRSV; "in order that, as it is written, let him who boasts boast in the Lord."
-It may be a consecutive clause expressing result, "with the result that."
-The sentence is possibly an ellipsis with a subjunctive verb to-be missing, "in order that it might be, as it is written ..."
+None-the-less, it may introduce a consecutive clause expressing result, "with the result that."
+The sentence is possibly elliptical, with a subjunctive verb to-be missing, "in order that it might be, as it is written ..."
 What then might "be"?
 That all ground of boasting rest upon God's anointed.
 "So that, as it is written, 'let him who boasts boast of the Lord'", Moffatt.

-o kaucwmenoV (kaucaomai) pres. mid. part. "the one who boasts" - The participle serves as a substantive.
+o kaucwmenoV (kaucaomai) pres. mid. part. "the one who boasts" - the one boasting.
+The participle serves as a substantive.

-en "in [the Lord]" - Local, expressing space/sphere,"if any man is proud, he must be proud in what the Lord has done", Barclay; instrumental, expressing means, "by the Lord"; reference / respect, "with respect to the Lord"; cause, "because of."
+en "in" - in [the lord].
+Local, expressing space / sphere,"if any man is proud, he must be proud in what the Lord has done", Barclay; instrumental, expressing means, "by the Lord"; reference / respect, "with respect to the Lord"; cause, "because of."
 The "Lord" may be either God or Christ such that our pride must rest in what God has done for us in Christ, or our pride must rest in what Christ has done for us.
 Christ is probably intended, but the point is the same either way.